Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Solving Open Quantum Dynamics with Q-Flow

 Using a Q-Flow to simulate a quantum system requires initializing the flow to the correct starting Q function.
 For some simple initial states, we find that it is sufficient to simply make the initial state the prior for the flow and initialize the flow to the identity.
 However, we find that using more complex initial distributions as priors to a flow tends to hamper their ability to model a system's evolution.
 In these cases, we instead use the standard Gaussian prior, but we use a two-step process to pretrain the flow to match the initial distribution $Q_{\text{init}}$.

-First, we sample from the desired initial distribution using the Metropolis-Hastings Monte Carlo method and update the flow parameters to minimize the negative log likelihood $-\sum_{x\sim Q_{\text{init}}}\ln Q_\theta (x).$ This ensures that the model has some overlap with $Q_{\text{init}}$ which helps the next step's training algorithm converge more quickly.
+First, we sample from the desired initial distribution using the Metropolis-Hastings Monte Carlo method and update the flow parameters to minimize the negative log-likelihood $-\sum_{x\sim Q_{\text{init}}}\ln Q_\theta (x).$ This ensures that the model has some overlap with $Q_{\text{init}}$, which helps the next step's training algorithm converge more quickly.

 Second, we sample from the flow and update the flow parameters to minimize the KL Loss, $KL(Q_{\text{init}}||Q_\theta)$.
 We compute the gradient according to